Tennessee Court Records

 Drivers or motorists who accumulate 12 or more points within 12 months will be notified of a proposed suspension.
 Such persons may attend an administrative hearing and take a defensive driving class.
 Taking a driving class may eliminate or reduce suspension time.
 Upon receiving a notice of proposed suspension, drivers who do not request an administrative hearing may lose driving privileges for six to 12 months.

-Similarly, juvenile motorists or drivers who accumulate six or more points within 12 months will be required to attend an administrative hearing accompanied by parents or guardians.
-Such persons will also be placed in a Driver Improvement Program.
+Similarly, juvenile motorists or drivers who accumulate six or more points within 12 months may be required to attend an administrative hearing accompanied by parents or guardians.
+Such persons may also be placed in a Driver Improvement Program.

 Are Traffic/Driving Records Public In Tennessee?